 2 large peaches, peeled, pitted and sliced into 1/3” pieces

-In medium bowl, beat eggs and add remaining ingredients.
+- In medium bowl, whisk together eggs with milk, Amaretto, and cinnamon.
 Beat well.

-Layer bread and peaches in casserole dish and pour egg mixture over all, stirring just a bit to make sure all ingredients are wet.
+- Layer torn cut rolls and peaches in casserole dish and pour egg mixture over all, stirring just a bit to make sure all ingredients are wet.
 If some bread/peaches are sticking out on top, it’s fine.

 Wine: I had a bit of Amaretto in my coffee, but you could do Moscato d’Asti, a late-harvest Riesling or perhaps a small, light port.

 What else: We had chicken roasted with squash and a saute of Swiss Chard.
 The entire dinner menu, with recipes will soon be up on my new blog, “Dinner Place,” which will be a spot for more complicated and time consuming recipes for special occasions or just days when you have more time to cook.
 Watch for

 Just a bit of fun news: This week, I’m testing soups to go with Stony Hill ’04 Chardonnay.
 Our wine group gathers this Friday night up in the mountains with a great selection of Stony Hill wines for a long tasting and boocoo courses.
 (I have the third course, the second of three whites.)
 Someone sweet, from the winery, is coming to share the meal and talk big about wine.
 So far, I’ve tried an ultra cool Lentil Soup with a Pumpkin-Crab Custard in the middle..my own invention and… well, while it’s very tasty….. it needs tweaking to pair with that Chard.
 After tasting the ’02 today, I’m reworking the broth entirely.
 Soon, it’ll be called “Gentle Lentil, ” I think.
 Why not?
 Watch the Dinner Place to see the process blogged; I may have even gotten decent pictures.